FreddeFrallan/Simplistic-Heap/README.md

 ## Getting Started

-To make use of this heap simply copy the files into your project.
+To make use of this heap simply copy the files into your project and include the "HeapManager.h" file.
 You then have some options that you can tinker with.

 1. Heap Size: